pcafrica/hpc_for_data_science_2023-2024/lectures/01/01-1-unix.md

 Here are some important environment variables:
 - `HOME`: the "home/user" directory of the current user;
 - `PATH`: the collection of folders where the shell searches for executables.
 This is relevant when you install packages and will usually be managed by a package manager;
-- `PYTHON_PATH`: the collection of folders where Python looks for importable packages (in addition to the current working directory);
+- `PYTHONPATH`: the collection of folders where Python looks for importable packages (in addition to the current working directory and defaults);
 - `SLURM_...`: [define](https://slurm.schedmd.com/sbatch.html#SECTION_INPUT-ENVIRONMENT-VARIABLES) / [describe](https://slurm.schedmd.com/sbatch.html#SECTION_OUTPUT-ENVIRONMENT-VARIABLES) the distributed computing environment of a SLURM job (will be discussed later).